-The industrial inspection checklist was reviewed and revised in 2013-2014 in preparation for the next round of inspections.
-The revised checklist is provided as Appendix E-4.
+The industrial inspection checklist was reviewed and revised during the 2013-2014 reporting period in preparation for the next round of inspections.
+The revised checklist was included as Appendix E-2 of the 2013-2014 Annual Report.

 5.4.5 Review/Revise the Commercial Business-Specific Inspection Checklists as Needed